 EDM or electronic dance music also called club music, dance and dance music is a broad range of percussive electronic music genres.
 Disc jockeys or DJ’s as they are now called made or created seamless selections of tracks largely for nightclubs.
 Usually called a mix the skill was to play live with segueing from one recording to another.

-During the 1980@s and early 90’s raves, club culture and festivals appeared.
+During the [email protected] and early 90’s raves, club culture and festivals appeared.
 EDM was born and the Dance Music, Electronic Dance Music industry hasn’t looked back since.

 Dance Music – Electronic Dance Music in Europe